Over 40 Mosquito Bite Itch Relief Tips

 - After Bite

-Essential Oils: Apply full strength directly to bite area.
+Use full strength or combine with olive oil.
 Edit: There are concerns about using essential oils on children and pre-teens, especially repeated use.

 - Witch Hazel (astringent)